afik/cc-promotion-scraper/readme.md

-# Credit Card Promotion Scrapper
+# Credit Card Promotion Scraper

-This project
+This project is a scraper for credit card promotion in https://m.bnizona.com/index.php/category/index/promo

 ## How to run